AlchemistSimulator/Alchemist/site/content/howtos/development/graphql/_index.md

 +++

 It is possible to integrate new queries, mutations, or subscriptions into the GraphQL API.
-This augmentation offers a more organized and anticipatable approach for interacting with the simulator, thanks to the strong typing and the schema definition.
+This augmentation offers a more organized and predictable approach for interacting with the simulator, thanks to static typing and schema definition.

 It is possible to use GraphQL APIs for the development of a module inside Alchemist.
-The `GraphQLClient` class will  take care of establishing a connection to the GraphQL server, validate and compute operations and give back their results.
+The `GraphQLClient` class will  take care of establishing a connection to the GraphQL server, validate and compute operations and return their results.
-This component has been  developed in a multiplatform environment, so that applications can lay on platforms like Android, iOS, Kotlin/JS or Kotlin/Native.
+This component has been  developed in a multiplatform environment, so that applications can run on platforms like Android, iOS, Kotlin/JS or Kotlin/Native.

 #### Create a new Query, Mutation, or Subscription
 In order to create new queries, mutations, or subscriptions, follow these steps: